Dollar drives higher, yen tumbles to 1998 lows

 PHOTO

-LONDON - The safe haven dollar gained towards fresh two-decade highs versus major rival currencies on Monday, supported by fears over a global economic slowdown and bets on steep interest rate hikes by the U.S. Federal Reserve.
+The safe-haven dollar gained towards new two-decade highs versus major rival currencies on Monday, supported by fears of a global economic slowdown and bets on steep interest rate hikes by the U.S. Federal Reserve.

-A sell-off across markets saw European stocks fall for a fifth straight session, while Bitcoin tumbled 9% to 18-month lows around $24,000.
+A sell-off across markets saw European stocks fall for a fifth straight session, while Bitcoin tumbled 12% to 18-month lows below $24,000.

 Central banks' efforts to curtail runaway inflation will remain in focus this week.